-As I continue catching up on correspondence, I am answering another question sent to me from a reader.
+I try to keep up with correspondence as best I can.
+So in this posting, I am answering a question sent to me from a reader.

 I have two questions on how you might respond to some Dispensational explanations of Ezekiel 40-48.
 (1) Some dispensationalists argue that the dimensions of Ezekiel’s temple are not a problem because the topography of the land will be radically changed in the millennium.
 They cite Zechariah 14 in defense of this topographical reconfiguration.
 They also cite the following passages to argue that Jerusalem will be much larger than what it is today: Jer.
 31:38-40; Ezk.
 48:30-35; Zech.
 14;10-11.
 (2) The other thing relates to Ezekiel’s sacrificial system.
 They state that since the apostles did not have a problem with sacrifice in the New Testament, then why should we see it as problematic in the millennium?
 They cite Acts 21:17-26 in support of the idea that the apostles did not have a problem with sacrifice as a memorial and that Ezekiel’s sacrifices will have some efficacy for the unregenerate who are present in the millennium.

 I have noticed that recently many Dispensationalists have felt the pressure of Covenant Theologians and have started an attempt to go on the offensive with their system via the internet and find ways to get around Covenant objections.

 Thanks for your inquiry.
 Just briefly I would respond thus:

 First, the prophetic texts that speak of Jerusalem being raised up are taken by dispensationalists in a woodenly literal fashion, as you know.
 But in fact, their interpretation is absurd.
 For instance, in Isa 2:2 we read: